Tyrowo/tyro_work/README.md

 done - -- tooltip indicators on each of the socials to clarify done - email link should open up to email

-set up the scrollbarcontroller -> use the scrollbar controller to make the contact button go to the bottom of the page

-above the divider for the footer on the bottom right there should be like a pseudo fab just an elevated button there that takes you back to the top of the screen

-reworking the banner dropdowns - theyre too big. simply too big. need to come up with a way to make them smaller without ruining the resolution. okay how to design them? they should be a sizedbox for the banner and the sizedbox is ht 100, width is a proportion of the screen length
+done - reworking the banner dropdowns - theyre too big. simply too big. need to come up with a way to make them smaller without ruining the resolution. okay how to design them? they should be a sizedbox for the banner and the sizedbox is ht 100, width is a proportion of the screen length
   // and then under a certain viewport width it should collapse to 50 and whatever viewport width